centmarde/Snooze-Tutor-src-files/README.md

 an app on smartphones with questions and answers.
 In addition to other features, it provides CRUD functionality. developed using the vanilla CSS, vanilla JS, and HTML bootstrap framework.
 Please send me a private message or get in touch with me if you have any ideas for improving this app.
+I put a lot of effort into creating this application. from UI, responsiveness, animations. and backend functionality. making use of the SUPAbase API.

 Heres the Quick Preview: